 Where is the Commencement Ceremony?

 At the Mount Baker Theatre.
 The entrance is at 104 N. Commercial Street in downtown Bellingham.
-This is BTC’s 22nd (since 1994) Commencement Ceremony to be held at the theater.
-There is seating for 1500 graduates, friends and family, including plenty of seating for guests with disabilities.
-Metered parking in the downtown area is free after 5:00 p.m., and pay parking is available in The Parkade, located two blocks away at 1300 Commercial Street.
+This is BTC’s 24th (since 1994) Commencement Ceremony to be held at the theatre.
+There is seating for 1500 graduates, friends and family, including seating for guests with disabilities.
+Metered parking in the downtown area is free after 5:00 p.m., and pay parking is available in the Commercial Street Parking Garage, located two blocks away at 1300 Commercial Street.

 Who can participate?

 All students who have completed a two-year degree or a certificate of 45 or more credits.
-Students must also submit a Graduation Application (including a Commencement Application) before the May 13, 2016, due date.
+Students must submit a Commencement Participation form before the due date of May 11, 2018.

 Do GED recipients participate in the Commencement Ceremony?

 No. A special event is planned for completers of the General Educational Development (GED) tests.
 All GED completers will receive an invitation.